NXXR/Master-Thesis/notes/Nutzerstudie.md

 # Nutzerstudie

+## What to measure?
+- measure improvement of sickness symptoms when using accessibilty solutions
+- measure severity of sickness while using CosmoScout
+- measure which part of the simulation is worst?

 ## What to test?
 - grid/no grid during interplanetary navigation
 - vignette/no vignette during navigation close to surface